Attack on Paul Pelosi: Federal trial

+State trial

+After several delays, DePape's state trial began on May 29, 2024.
+Evidence admissible in the state case includes the police body camera footage of the attack, DePape's confession to police, and his "rambling and conspiracy-filled testimony" from his federal trial.

+On June 6, 2024, the judge dismissed charges of attempted murder, assault with a deadly weapon and elder abuse, finding that trying DePape on these charges following the federal trial would constitute double jeopardy.
+On June 21, DePape was found guilty of five state charges: burglary, false imprisonment, threatening a family member of a public official, kidnapping, and threatening a witness.
+He was sentenced on October 29 to life in prison without parole.

+Post-sentencing and incarceration

+After his sentencing, DePape's father Gene issued an apology statement to both Paul and Nancy on an article from the Los Angeles Times.
+David DePape began serving his sentence at the California Correctional Institution in Tehachapi, California on November 21, 2024.

 Reactions

 President Joe Biden expressed support for the Pelosi family and said there was too much political violence, hatred, and vitriol.
-Biden compared the attack on Paul Pelosi with the January 6 Capitol attack and said Republicans talking about "stolen elections" and "COVID being a hoax" may "affect people who may not be so well balanced."
+Biden compared the attack on Paul Pelosi with the January 6 Capitol attack and said Republicans talking about "stolen elections" and "COVID being a hoax" may "affect people who may not be so well balanced".
 Vice President Kamala Harris blamed the current political climate for inspiring the attack.
 California Governor Gavin Newsom said the "heinous attack" on Pelosi was "yet another example of the dangerous consequences of the divisive and hateful rhetoric that is putting lives at risk and undermining our very democracy."
 San Francisco Mayor London Breed called the attack a "horrific and scary incident", offering her support to Pelosi's family and thanking the first responders.
 The attack and broader concerns of violence and threats prompted calls from members of Congress to increase security.
+Canadian Prime Minister Justin Trudeau said on Twitter that "the attack on Paul Pelosi is appalling and completely unacceptable, and I condemn this violence in the strongest possible terms."

-The attack on Pelosi was condemned by Senate Majority Leader Chuck Schumer (who called it "a dastardly act"); Senate Minority Leader Mitch McConnell (who said that the assault "horrified and disgusted" him); by House Minority Whip Steve Scalise (who was seriously wounded in the 2017 congressional baseball shooting, and who called the attack on Pelosi "horrific"); House Minority Leader Kevin McCarthy, and Senate Minority Whip John Thune.
+The attack on Pelosi was condemned by Democratic Senate Majority Leader Chuck Schumer (who called it "a dastardly act"); Republican Senate Minority Leader Mitch McConnell (who said that the assault "horrified and disgusted" him); by Republican House Minority Whip Steve Scalise (who was seriously wounded in the 2017 congressional baseball shooting, and who called the attack on Pelosi "horrific"); Republican House Minority Leader Kevin McCarthy, and Republican Senate Minority Whip John Thune.